 - Mix in the caraway seeds.

 - Add about half of the water and knead it through.
-If the dough doesn't come together.
+Add the remainder of the water.
 The dough should come together and you should be able to shape it in a ball.
 However, the dough should remain quite firm, if not, it will not hold on to the fillings properly.
+If it remains too dry, add a bit more water.
+If it becomes too sticky, add more flour.

-- Leave the pastry to rest while you finish the fillings.
+- Leave the pastry to rest for at least 30 minutes to relax the gluten while you finish the fillings.

 - Pour the seeds in a small grinder or mortar & pestle.
 Grind the spices up, since they're hot it's pretty easy to do this by hand, they break down easily.